neo4jrb/activegraph/docs/Node.rst

 Properties
 ----------

-All properties for ActiveGraph::Node objects must be declared (unlike neo4j-core nodes).
+Properties for ActiveGraph::Node objects must be declared by default.
 Properties are declared using the property method which is the same as attribute from the active_attr gem.

 Example: